oasis-tcs/openc2-ap-er/oc2edr.md

 Quarantines a file, deleting it from the original location and creating a non-executable copy in a hidden folder.

 ### 2.3.4 Allow
 'Allow' can be treated as the mathematical complement to 'Deny' as well as 'Contain'.
-In order for an Allow Command to be sent to a Consumer, the consumer MUST have received a Deny or a Contain command as specified in [Section 2.3.2](#232-deny) or [Section 2.3.3](#233-contain).
+In order for an Allow Command to be sent to a Consumer, the consumer SHOULD have received a Deny or a Contain command as specified in [Section 2.3.2](#232-deny) or [Section 2.3.3](#233-contain).
 #### 2.3.4.1 Allow device
 Removes a device from containment.
+This command SHOULD NOT be issued on an endpoint which has not previously received a 'Contain device' command first.
 #### 2.3.4.2 Allow file
 Removes execution prevention from a file.
+This command SHOULD NOT be issued towards a file which has not previousle received a 'Deny file' or a 'Contain file' command first.
 #### 2.3.4.3 slpf:Allow ipv4 net
 Must be implemented in accordance with [SLPF Allow Command](#SLPF-Allow) as well as the [SLPF Conformance Statements](#SLPF-Conformance).
 #### 2.3.4.4 slpf:Allow ipv6 net